-- 1. Check the project file and/or consult with the Unit Head for the requirements regarding access control on the project prior to locating or designing driveways (See Chapter Fifteen: Right-of-Way, Section 3). - 2.
-To discourage wrong-way movement, rural access openings and driveways should not be located within 300 feet of a median opening unless the access opening or driveway is directly opposite the median opening. - Joint access to adjoining properties should be provided where practicable, the access opening should be centered on the property line.
-Joint access will usually require the purchase of permanent right-of-way easements (See Chapter Fifteen: Right-of-Way, EXHIBIT 15.1). - 4.
+- 1. Check the project file and/ or consult with the Unit Head for the requirements regarding access control on the project prior to locating or designing driveways. - 2.
+To discourage wrong-way movement, rural access openings and driveways should not be located within 300 feet of a median opening unless the access opening or driveway is directly opposite the median opening. - 3.
+Joint access to adjoining properties should be provided where practicable, the access opening should be centered on the property line.
+Joint access will usually require the purchase of permanent right-of-way easements. - 4.
 Driveways should be located at or near the crest of vertical curves.
 Driveways located past the crest of a vertical curve may not be visible to approaching traffic. - 5.
-The maximum desirable grade for rural access openings is \pm 8%.
-In a high cut or deep fill situation, a maximum grade of \pm 15% is allowable. - 6.
+The maximum desirable grade for rural access openings is $\pm$ 8%.
+In a high cut or deep fill situation, a maximum grade of $\pm$ 15% is allowable. - 6.
 The grade of the shoulder slope or flatter should be continued along the driveway for a minimum of 20 feet beyond the edge of the shoulder before breaking to a steeper slope. - 7.
 On a project where the earthwork is measured in embankment, the earthwork required for the construction of the driveways and field entrances must be included in the earthwork totals (See Chapter Seven: Earthwork, Section 4.B.1, of this manual). - 8.
 The provision of adequate driveway length to allow agricultural equipment to pull completely off of the roadway should be considered. - 9.
 Inform the Pavement Design Engineer in M&R of any drives on a project which are expected to carry farm equipment; these drives may require thicker surfacing to support the heavier loads being supported.

-Depending on the traffic volume and composition, driveways in rural locations may be considered as minor intersections and may include provisions for deceleration, turning movements, and acceleration.
+Depending on the traffic volume and composition, driveways in rural locations may be considered to be minor intersections and may include provisions for deceleration, turning movements, and acceleration.

-EXHIBITS 4.18 & 4.19 show typical rural driveway designs.
-See EXHIBIT 4.17 for rural driveway design criteria.
+EXHIBITS 4.14 & 4.15 show typical rural driveway designs.
+See EXHIBIT 4.13 for rural driveway design criteria.
 For additional information see Chapter Ten: Miscellaneous Design Issues, Section 10 "Mailbox Turnouts and Supports", of this manual.